jara001/f1tenth-rules/rules_v3.md

 - The two winners of each bracket will qualify to compete in the Final Four race.
 This final tournament will feature a single elimination bracket.

-#### Double Cup (???
-Cup, Master Cup)
+#### Double Cup (Classic Cup, Master Cup)

 During the seeding, the participants are split into two groups, cups.
 Note that the rules may differ between the cups.
+In that case the Competition rules specify how.

 Admission to Master Cup (with respect to the seeding) is done as follows: